Six Peaks Speak

 Mount Franklin (‘permanent’) Recreation Reserve, Land Manager Files

-‘Six Peaks Speak’ is a research and writing project Barry Golding is undertaking as a State Library Victoria (SLV) Creative Fellow in 2023 .
-This SLV Fellowship was announced at an event in Melbourne on 22 November 2022.
-The Fellowship generously provides Barry with a shared office space within SLV in Melbourne and well as library search and financial support during 2023.
-This will give him time, space, advice and resources to research and write stories about six of the peaks visible from his home in southern Dja Dja Wurrung Country.
-The six peaks are Mounts Kooroocheang, Beckworth, Greenock, Tarrengower, Alexander / Leanganook and Franklin /Larni barramul.
+The State Library Victoria Fellowship generously provided Barry with a shared office space within SLV in Melbourne and well as library search and some financial support during 2023.
+This gave time, space, advice and resources to research and write stories about six of the peaks visible from his home in southern Dja Dja Wurrung Country.
+The six peaks are Mounts Kooroocheang, Beckworth, Greenock, Tarrengower, Alexander / Leanganook and Franklin / Larni barramal.

-‘Six Peaks Speak’ seeks to give voice to changes from the perspective of six iconic peaks in southern Dja Dja Wurrung Country in central Victoria, briefly summarised in the Six Peaks Table, below.
+‘Six Peaks Speak’ sought to give voice to changes from the perspective of six iconic peaks in southern Dja Dja Wurrung Country in central Victoria, briefly summarised in the Six Peaks Table, below.
 The peaks are located in a broad oval enclosing and overlooking some the richest and previously most densely populated Aboriginal grasslands in Australia.

 IMG_0977